plusplusslack/pluspl.us/README.md

 ## Contributions

 Contributions are welcome to this repository!
-Please read our [contribution guide](/CONTRIBUTING.md) before contributing, and consider opening an issue before writing code.
+Please read our [Code of Conduct](/CODE_OF_CONDUCT.md) before contributing, and consider opening an issue before writing code.